andre-jar/Stick-Arena-Private-Server/README.md

 - Buying and cheating items will now correctly set the items in the client without overwriting previous items.
 - Added logic to kick players in matches.
 Players can't join after they got kicked until a new round starts.
 Mods can kick without having votes.
 - Added version checking to php script.
 Accepts 588, 588 and 598 (Dimensions) clients per default.
 Could be used to restrict Dimensions clients from joining (due to their better viewrange) if you want to allow older clients.
 - Rooms will now properly get deregisted and also threads that will no longer be in use get removed so the garbage collection can do its thing.
 Also removed the deprecated finalizers.
-It has never been a good idea to rely on them(although they did't do much here).
+It has never been a good idea to rely on them(although they didn't do much here).
 - setKills now correctly updates kills and relogging is no longer required.
 - setColor also does not require relogging anymore.
 - Changed the ban system.
 It is now possible to ban players a specific amount of time and ip banning also can be time limited (or infinite) from now on.
 Bans get stored with a timestamp that gets checked at login if the player is still banned.
 - Cred tickets now have different probabilities.
 To win 5000$ for example is now only a chance of ~0.95% the next item an additional ~0.95% and so on.
 Cred ticket is also now available every 8 hours like on the original servers.
 Similarly to the bans a timestamp is used to check for a ticket at login.
 - Maps can now be loaded and saved on the database with the provided php script.
 It also now possible to buy map slots if you have a labpass.
-It is also possible to load maps from the xgen servers for accounts that are not used on your local server. saving can only be done on local servers of course.
+It is also possible to load maps from the xgen servers for accounts that are not used on your local server.
+Saving can only be done on local servers of course.
 - Added the possibility to add emails to your accounts.
 This could be used for verification and recovery later on.
 - Improved/fixed stick_arena.php to work with newer php versions.
 Also added a check for invalid usernames at creation.
 - Changed php sql statements to actual prepared statements to minimize risk of SQL injections.

 # How to set up

-- Requirements: Java JDK, Maven, Flash Decompiler(JPEXS is the best I tested so far and I tested a lot), webserver with PHP installed, MySQL database (You can use xampp for webserver and database as a quick start), Flash player(Discontinued but there are version floating in the internet)
+- Requirements: Java JDK, Maven, Flash Decompiler(JPEXS is the best I tested so far and I tested a lot), webserver with PHP installed, MySQL database (You can use xampp for webserver and database as a quick start), Flash player(Discontinued but there are versions floating around in the internet)
 - To setup your database create a new database, select it and use the script "Import database\ballistick_struct.sql".
 It will create any required tables for you.
 If you use xampp you can use phpAdmin to do this.
 - Place the contents of the folder "htdocs\stickarena" at the root of your webserver.
 - The last file you need now is a executable jar to run with Java to start you server.
 Inside the folder "ballistickemu" there is a maven project inside.
 If you have properly installed maven just run the command "mvn install" inside the folder.
 If everything worked there should be a file called "ballistickemu-0.0.1-SNAPSHOT-jar-with-dependencies.jar" inside the target folder.